tfung/mobile-app-editor/mobile-app-editor-app/README.md

 ### Implementation Enhancements

-This implementation includes optional enhancements and thoughtful deviations from the original specification:
+This implementation includes optional enhancements beyond the original specification:

-1. **📜 Configuration History** (Enhancement): Each save creates a new version rather than updating in place, providing:
+**📜 Configuration History**: Each save creates a new version rather than updating in place, providing:
 - Complete audit trail of all changes
 - Version dropdown to load and restore previous configurations
 - Never lose data - full rollback capability

-2. **🔢 Integer IDs** (Deviation): Uses auto-incrementing integers instead of UUID strings:
-   - Simpler, more readable IDs (1, 2, 3...)
-   - Better database performance
-   - Natural chronological ordering

 See [Notable Tradeoffs](#notable-tradeoffs-and-assumptions) for detailed rationale and architectural decisions.